aws/aws-iot-device-sdk-js-v2/PREREQUISITES.md

 The official NodeJS website provides a installer for Linux NodeJS on [their download page](https://nodejs.org/en/download/).
 Just download the installer for Linux and follow the prompts to install.

-You can also install NodeJS on MacOS using the package manager for the Linux operating system on [many Linux operating systems](https://nodejs.org/en/download/package-manager/).
+You can also install NodeJS on Linux using the package manager for the Linux operating system on [many Linux operating systems](https://nodejs.org/en/download/package-manager/).
 Below are the instructions for Ubuntu and Arch Linux:

 * Ubuntu: `sudo apt install nodejs`
 * Arch Linux: `sudo pacman -S nodejs`